 - 2 tablespoons taco seasoning

-- 8 oz. block Monterey jack cheese shredded, divided
+- 8 oz Monterey jack cheese shredded, divided

 - 8 fajita size flour tortillas